leojohnson293/leojohnson293/README.md

 ☁️ Experience in cloud computing with AWS.

-🔂 Created an data processing pipeline using tools such as Kafka, Spark, Airflow.
+🔂 Created a data processing pipeline using tools such as Kafka, Spark, Airflow.
 <!--
 **leojohnson293/leojohnson293** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.